schaumtier/flameshot/README.md

 * rounded corners on selection
 * filled area with alpha in selection
 * filled area with alpha in circle
+* on "Choose an app to open the capture" directly open "eog" instead of choosing an app

 ... added a `Dockerfile` and a build-script `build.sh` to build without installing dependencies (currently works only on Linux)